jozu-ai/kitops/README.md

 ### What is KitOps?

 KitOps is a packaging and versioning system for AI/ML projects that uses open standards so it works with the AI/ML, development, and DevOps tools you are already using, and can be stored in your enterprise registry.
+It's tamper-proof, signable, and auditable.

-KitOps simplifies the handoffs between data scientists, application developers, and SREs working with LLMs and other AI/ML models.
+KitOps makes it easy for organizations to track, control, and audit access and changes to their AI project artifacts.
+It simplifies the handoffs between data scientists, application developers, and SREs working with LLMs and other AI/ML models.
 KitOps' ModelKits are an OCI-compliant package for models, their dependencies, configurations, and codebases.
 ModelKits are portable, reproducible, and work with the tools you already use.

 Teams and enterprises use KitOps to speed up and de-risk all types of AI projects from small analysis models to large language models, including fine-tuning and RAG.